Heritage of Timișoara

 • Main arch. style Art Nouveau/Secession

-• Current condition Good
+• Current condition Very good

 • Planimetry Rectangular Complex